-Adopted 2023-24 District Budget and Recommended 2024-25 District Budget.
-Based on historical program participation, this funding is estimated to facilitate the replacement of approximately 350 additional harvesters with low-dust nut harvesting equipment.
-The District will also continue to advocate for additional state and federal funding in support of this effort.
+Based on historical program participation, this funding is estimated to facilitate the replacement of approximately 358 units with low-dust nut harvesting equipment.

 4.2.3 Evaluating Control Measures for New Control Strategy Opportunities

 The District expended extensive efforts to identify and evaluate potential emission reductions opportunities from each control measure source category.
 As part of the regulatory evaluation, District rules and source categories were compared to federal and state air quality regulations and standards, and the regulations and standards in other air districts.
 District rules and regulations were compared to federal regulations and guidance documents including Control Techniques Guidelines (CTG), Alternative Control Techniques (ACT),3 and New Source Performance Standards (NSPS).4 California state regulations, due to regulatory authority, are primarily applicable to mobile sources and consumer products.
 State regulations also include the California Health and Safety Code (CH&SC) and CARB Airborne Toxic Control Measures (ATCM) requirements, which are applicable to stationary and area sources.5 The District's regulatory evaluation includes state guidelines that are applicable to the source category.